Swarm-Systems-Lab/ssl_simulator_vista/README.md

 - `-l` / `--layout` : Name of a layout in `grid_layouts` or a relative path to a `.json` layout file.
 - `-data` / `--data-path` : Relative path to the CSV data file.
 - `--list-layouts` : Show all available layouts in `grid_layouts` and exit.
+- `-ap` / `--auto-play` : Automatically start the simulation once the data file is loaded.
 - `-h` / `--help` : Show the help message.

 ### Example: